 - NOTIFICATIONS OF DEALING:

-Unless prior approval from the Audit Committee will be required as elaborated under 6.0 below, Key Persons are required to notify the Person–in–Charge on details of the dealing by the end of the next business day following the completion of the dealing for trading Banks, securities listed on BBC.
+Unless prior approval from the Audit & Compliance Committee will be required as elaborated under 6.0 below, Key Persons are required to notify the Person–in–Charge on details of the dealing by the end of the next business day of the completion of the dealing for trading Banks, securities and Bonds listed on BHB.

-The Person-In-Charge shall immediately file with the BBC such notifications by KPs.
-BBC reserves the right to disseminate to the public the information contained in the filings.
+The Person-In-Charge shall immediately file with the BHB such notifications by KPs.
+BHB reserves the right to disseminate to the public the information contained in the filings.